1ramkrishnan/1Ramkrishnan.github.io/README.md

 **1) HOMELAB -Home Automation**

-I turned my Raspberry Pi zero 2 W into a powerful network hub that does everything from blocking ads to streaming movies.
+When it comes to home automation there are tons of open source software available but i wanted something for my own needs.
+So, I turned my Raspberry Pi zero 2 W into a powerful network hub that does everything from blocking ads to streaming movies.
 Here are the main features of my setup:

 - DNS: I used [Pi-hole](https://pi-hole.net) as a DNS server that blocks ads, malicious links and trackers at the network level.
 This way, I can enjoy a faster and cleaner browsing and ad-free experience on all my devices, including my smart TV and mobile apps.
 Pi-hole is easy to install and configure, and it also provides a nice web interface where I can see the statistics and logs of all the queries and blocked domains.